Aliases for ANPEP Gene

 Previous GeneCards Identifiers for ANPEP Gene

 Aminopeptidase N is located in the small-intestinal and renal microvillar membrane, and also in other plasma membranes.
 In the small intestine aminopeptidase N plays a role in the final digestion of peptides generated from hydrolysis of proteins by gastric and pancreatic proteases.
 Its function in proximal tubular epithelial cells and other cell types is less clear.
 The large extracellular carboxyterminal domain contains a pentapeptide consensus sequence characteristic of members of the zinc-binding metalloproteinase superfamily.
 Sequence comparisons with known enzymes of this class showed that CD13 and aminopeptidase N are identical.
 The latter enzyme was thought to be involved in the metabolism of regulatory peptides by diverse cell types, including small intestinal and renal tubular epithelial cells, macrophages, granulocytes, and synaptic membranes from the CNS.
-Human aminopeptidase N is a receptor for one strain of human coronavirus that is an important cause of upper respiratory tract infections.
-Defects in this gene appear to be a cause of various types of leukemia or lymphoma. [provided by RefSeq, Jul 2008]
+This membrane-bound zinc metalloprotease is known to serve as a receptor for the HCoV-229E alphacoronavirus as well as other non-human coronaviruses.
+This gene has also been shown to promote angiogenesis, tumor growth, and metastasis and defects in this gene are associated with various types of leukemia and lymphoma. [provided by RefSeq, Apr 2020]

 GeneCards Summary for ANPEP Gene

-ANPEP (Alanyl (Membrane) Aminopeptidase) is a Protein Coding gene.
-Diseases associated with ANPEP include tetrasomy 21 and acute leukemia of ambiguous lineage.
-Among its related pathways are Cardiac Progenitor Differentiation and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include receptor activity and virus receptor activity.
-An important paralog of this gene is ERAP1.
+ANPEP (Alanyl Aminopeptidase, Membrane) is a Protein Coding gene.
+Diseases associated with ANPEP include Gastroenteritis and B-Lymphoblastic Leukemia/Lymphoma.
+Among its related pathways are Glutathione metabolism and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include virus receptor activity.
+An important paralog of this gene is LVRN.

 Aminopeptidases catalyze the removal of amino acids from the amino terminus of proteins and peptides.
 They express different substrate specificities - for example, leucyl aminopeptidase preferentially cleaves leucine residues.